 - Few people across the regions know who to contact with privacy concerns, but Japan had the fewest (5%) compared to Europe (10%) and the U.S. (9%)

-Privacy concerns among U.S. respondents may be driven by the large number of respondents who were victimized by a data breach.
+Privacy concerns among U.S. respondents may be driven by the large number of respondents who were victimized by a data leak.

-- 73 percent have experienced a data breach in the past five years, which is significantly higher than those in Japan (55%) and Europe (56%)
+- 73 percent have experienced a data leak in the past five years, which is significantly higher than those in Japan (55%) and Europe (56%)

 - All regions are wary of the amount of personal data being shared with third-party entities, with the U.S. showing the greatest concern (59%), followed by Europe (49%) and Japan (40%)